bowen-upenn/llm_token_bias/README.md

 ## This is the official implementation of the paper ["A Peek into Token Bias: Large Language Models Are Not Yet Genuine Reasoners"](https://arxiv.org/pdf/2406.11050) in PyTorch.

-💜 **This README also provides step-by-step guidance on setting up a variety of the most popular LLMs APIs.**
+### 💜 **Do LLMs have genuine reasoning capabilities?
+How to evaluate them?**

 Large language models (LLMs) have achieved remarkable progress in understanding and generating human-like text, but there is ongoing debate about whether LLMs possess **genuine reasoning capabilities**.
-This work reconceptualizes the evaluation of LLM's reasoning capabilities into a general and rigorous testing framework with statistical guarantee.
+This work reconceptualizes the evaluation of LLM's reasoning capabilities into a general and rigorous **testing framework** with **statistical guarantee**.

 We say that an LLM is subject to **token bias** in a reasoning task if **systematic** changes to some or all tokens in the task descriptions - while keeping the underlying logic intact - allow us to **predict** the direction of the shift in the model’s output.
 A strong token bias suggests that LLM is relying on superficial patterns in the input rather than truly understanding the underlying reasoning task, leading to brittle performance that fails to generalize well.